twolodzko/t-rex/README.md

 by [Ullman], and multiple blog posts, including [Russ Cox], [Denis Kyashif], [Alex Grebenyuk], etc.

 Regular expression is parsed to a non-deterministic finite automata (NFA).
-This helps to avoid [backtracking] and makes it run in linear, rather than exponential, time as describd by [Russ Cox].
+This helps to avoid [backtracking] and makes it run in linear, rather than exponential, time as described by [Russ Cox].

 For example, regular expression `a(a+|abc)bc?d` gets compiled to the graph shown below.
 Matching single characters like `a` are state transitions.
 Alternation, like